romnn/microgpusim/WIP.md

 #### TODO

-- BUG: playground memory leak
+- BUG: playground is rebuilding without changes to any source files
+- TODO: test max block sizes
+- BUG: matrixmul@54 we have a dram stall
+- BUG: memory space is not a class but just an enum, how can we hold bank info etc in it?

+  - either split by benchmark (because we would need to run build, trace, sim etc.
+  - or split by command (makes less sense)

-- deprecate plot binary and maybe even the full lib
+- TODO: deprecate plot binary and maybe even the full lib
-- DONE: LINT: validate, trace, profile, utils
-- DONE: fix simple matrix mul
 - make simple tests for the different benchmarks that check if outputs match

   - in box